Aucanquilcha: Geology

 The Aucanquilcha complex lies northwest of the Altiplano–Puna volcanic complex (APVC), a local large igneous province.
 The APVC is underpinned below at a depth of 20 km by a slow seismic velocity zone that has been linked to the presence of 15–25% of partial melts in the zone.
 The Aucanquilcha complex is much smaller volumetrically than the APVC ignimbrites, but the duration of activity and the location indicate that Aucanquilcha is a subcomponent of the APVC complex.
+The volcano might be a surface manifestation of copper porphyry deposits and a batholith-plutonic complex resembling the Tuolumne Intrusive Suite of the Sierra Nevada.